If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Not an STI but STIs can trigger it.

 Not an STI but it is more common in women who are sexually active.

 Don’t panic, most infections are easily treated and getting tested is free and confidential.
 You can read more about getting tested here.

 If you’ve had unprotected sex, don’t wait and hope for the best, have an STI test as soon as you can – it’s the only way you can be sure.
 You will also need to consider emergency contraception.

-To protect yourself from STIs you need to use a condom or female condom every time you have sex.
+To protect yourself from STIs you need to use a condom every time you have sex.
 Condoms are the only method of contraception that protect against both pregnancy and STIs.
 Even if you’re using another method of contraception, like the pill, to protect against pregnancy, you should still use a condom as well.

 Contraception is FREE on the NHS for all ages so you won’t have to pay anything.
 You can get it from a range of places including Brook services, other young people’s services, GP surgeries, GUM or sexual health clinics and family planning services.

 100% FREE & CONFIDENTIAL